open/close all folders

 - Happens in episode 13 of Wedding Peach.

 - The opening theme of Magical Girl Lyrical Nanoha, "Innocent Starter", receives a Nostalgic Music Box remix that appears in The Movie First remake.
 It serves as background music for the quiet moment after Nanoha and Fate's second battle, where Nanoha finally resolves to reach out to Fate and find out why her eyes seem so lonely while Fate prepares to meet her mother.
+A violin cover of the ending theme, "Little Wish", also plays when Nanoha and Fate exchange their hair ribbons and say goodbye at the end of the movie.

 - Kimi ni Todoke: In episodes 12 and 13.